 IGSL is a non-denominational, evangelical Christian institution.
 IGSL does not endorse any church or religious denomination.
 While the scholarship program does not exclude applicants on the basis of their faith, students are expected to uphold IGSL’s statement of faith.

 Why are there subjects in Biblical and theological studies in a course on transformational leadership?

 The way we live our lives and lead others is influenced profoundly by our worldview – the lenses through which we view the universe and interpret history and our personal experience.
 A person with a purely materialistic worldview would approach life and its challenges differently (eat, drink, be merry for tomorrow we die) than a person who believes that he/she bears the image of a Holy and loving God, who has an unstoppable strategic plan for the universe that He created, and who will one day restore the universe according to His original plan and hold everyone to account for every act, both seen and unseen.
 We believe that the present decline in integrity in public service, morality, family values and community reflects the rise of materialism and the increasing marginalization of the Christian worldview.
 Biblical and theological studies will ground the student in the Christian worldview, which is the bedrock of any meaningful transformation.

 I would like to apply for the MATL scholarship.
 What do I need to do next?

-First of all, you need to undergo the 2-day orientation program on August 23-24, 2018, at the IGSL campus.
-We encourage you to bring your spouse with you.
+First of all, you and your spouse need to undergo the 2-day orientation program on September 24-25 , 2018, at the IGSL campus.
 The orientation will help you decide if the program is really for you.
 Once you are satisfied that the program is suitable for you and you would like to proceed with your application, you need to apply through channels within your organization, usually through the office of education and training or its equivalent.
 You will also need to pass the English Proficiency Test, submit your college transcript and other documents, and appear for a series of interviews.
 Successful applicants must be ready to report to IGSL in August, 2019.